han-yaeger/yaeger-tutorial/README.md

     exports com.github.hanyaeger.tutorial.entities.map;
 ```

 :arrow_forward: Run the game.
+Note how the tiles in your Tilemap are scaled automatically.

 ### Ensure Hanny cannot cross a piece of Coral
 Hanny can no still cross a piece of Coral.
 This can be easily resolved, using the `AABBCollided` and `AABBCollider`
 interfaces.
-If the speed of Hanny is being set to 0, whenever she collides with a piece of Coral, we can prevent Hanny from
+If the speed of Hanny is set to 0, whenever she collides with a piece of Coral, we can prevent Hanny from
 crossing one.
 When this is done, there is a change that also the bubbles pop whenever to collide with a piece of Coral,
 so this also needs to be fixed.